 Frequently Asked Questions

 Missouri has strict requirements when it comes to online and correspondence degree programs.
-While the Committee prefers degree programs that enable the participants to interact face-to-face, it does recognize that students may choose to complete online and correspondence programs for many reasons.
-The Committee accepts any online or distance program specifically in mental health counseling or rehabilitation counseling that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+While the Board prefers degree programs that enable the participants to interact face-to-face, it does recognize that students may choose to complete online and correspondence programs for many reasons.
+The Board accepts any online or distance program specifically in mental health counseling or rehabilitation counseling that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 What type of coursework should I take to become a mental health counselor in Missouri?

 You must have a graduate degree in counseling or a related field comprised of at least 48 semester hours to become a mental health counselor in Missouri.
 The degree must have at least three credits in 10 core areas: counseling theory, human growth and development, helping relationships, social and cultural foundations, career development, appraisal of individuals, group dynamics, research methods, professional orientation, and diagnosis.
 It must also include at least six credits of a supervised practicum or internship to gain practical experience.